AshTiwari/Python-Fundamentals/README.md

 ### Generator:
 - Generators are functions that describe an iterable series.
+- Any function with `yield` keywoard is a generator.
+- `return` keywoard determines the end of the iterator.
 - All generators are iterbales.
-- Hence, they are called `lazy-evaluator` because the next value is computed only on demand.
+- They are called `lazy-evaluator` because the next value is computed only on demand.
 - It can provide an infinite sequence with no end.
-- Easily Composable (attached) into pipelines for natural stram processing.
+- They Easily Composable (attached) into pipelines for natural stram processing.
 - The generator function returns a generator object.
 - A generator can create multiple genreator_object which advances (tracks the progress of iterable_object) independently.
+Check: `generatorObjectAdvances()` in `generator.py`.
 - It can have multiple yield keywoard.
-- When `next()` function is called, code is just executed uptil the next `yield` statement and not further.
+- When next item of generator is demanded, code is just executed uptil the next `yield` statement and not further.
+- For the next item, code is resumed from the previous `yield` keywoard.
+Check `resumeExecution()` in `generator.py`.
-- ``
+- Check `generators.py`

+### Stateful